 Balich said he believes a big part of why the Northpoint Project failed to materialize in Elwood is because some elected officials, like Will County Executive Larry Walsh, came out so strongly against it.

 “He was leading the charge against it,” Balich said.
-“I can’t understand why, he previously was for the CenterPoint Project but so strongly opposed to Northpoint.”
+“I can’t understand why he previously was for the CenterPoint Project, but (was) so strongly opposed to Northpoint.”

 History shows that Elwood’s record in the area of development has been far from spotless.